16 products

 Q: Why are January truffles considered the best?

-A: The combination of cold weather and mature growth creates the most aromatic, flavorful truffles.
+A: The combination of cold temperatures and mature growth creates the most fragrant and flavorful truffles of the year.

 Q: How does weather affect the harvest?

-✔ Good year: Consistent cold + moderate rain → abundant, high-quality truffles
+✔ Good year: Consistent cold and moderate rainfall → abundant, aromatic truffles

-✖ Bad year: Drought/extreme cold → smaller harvest, weaker aroma
+✖ Bad year: Drought or extreme cold → smaller harvest, weaker aroma

-Q: Where should I buy authentic black truffles?
+Q: Where can I buy authentic black truffles?

 - Specialty gourmet retailers